chrismihm-ms/AVDQuickLinks/README.md

 13. [Additional Resources and Links](https://dev.azure.com/HLS-AVD-CoP/_git/FY22%20CoP?path=/Additional%20Resources.md&_a=preview)

 # Contribute
-TODO: Explain how other users and developers can contribute to make your code better.
+TODO: Explain how other users and developers can contribute to make better.